ibm-cloud-docs/AnalyticsEngine/example-of-customizations.md

 ```
 `name` is the name of your customization action.
 It can be any literal without special characters.

 **Note:** For the United Kingdom region, use the end point `https://api.eu-gb.ae.cloud.ibm.com`.
-For Germany, use the endpoint `https://api.eu-de.ae.cloud.ibm.com`.
+For Germany, use `https://api.eu-de.ae.cloud.ibm.com` and for Tokyo, use `https://api.jp-tok.ae.cloud.ibm.com`.

 ### Example of customizing Ambari configurations

 The following section shows you a snippet of a customization script that you can use to customize Ambari configurations.
 This is also an example of how to use the predefined environment variable `NODE_TYPE`.

-**Note:** The recommended method to customize Ambari components is to create the {{site.data.keyword.iae_full_notm}} service instance using [advanced custom provisioning options](./advanced-provisioning-options.html).
+The recommended method to customize Ambari components is to create the {{site.data.keyword.iae_full_notm}} service instance using [advanced custom provisioning options](./advanced-provisioning-options.html).

 The following example makes use of Ambari's in-built `configs.py` script to change the value for `mapreduce.map.memory`.
 This script is available only on the management nodes.
 If you specified `target` as `all`  for adhoc customization or if `all` target is implied because of a bootstrap customization, you might want to specify the `NODE_TYPE` so that the code will be executed only once and from the management slave2 node.

-**Note:** The following sample using the `configs.py` script only works for new HDP 2.6.2 or 2.6.5 clusters.
+Note that the sample only works for new HDP 2.6.2 or 2.6.5 clusters.
 For existing HDP 2.6.2 clusters, you must use the `configs.sh` script for cluster customization.

 ```
 if [ "x$NODE_TYPE" == "xmanagement-slave2" ]